lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 down for programmers' performance when it comes about measuring our job.

 With this premise in mind, I told her I was surprised and then she asked me to tell her more.
-And that conversation lead me to write this article.
-Our conversation had two main topics:
+And that conversation lead me to write this article, it had two main topics:

 - Three steps from an idea to the feature.
 - Forget about the code, no one cares about it.